 In the case of part-time employees, the above applies in proportion to the number of hours of employment.

-Employment Conditions Selection Model
+The Employment Conditions Selection Model (ECSM, in Dutch: KMA)

 At the campus child day-care facilities are available.
 The centre does not only facilitate day-care for children of the EUR personnel, but these children are prioritised.
 Please note that there may be a waiting list.